Legal Advice for Compensation Insurance Claims & TPD Payouts

 4. Call the Police

-You should call the police following a traffic collision, particularly when the other party is aggressive or someone has a severe injury.
+You should call the police following a car crash, particularly when the other party is aggressive or someone has a severe injury.
 There are circumstances in which you are legally required to have police officers attend the crash scene.
 Here are the steps:

 Dial the Emergency Services Number

-First, call the emergency phone service number, which in Australia is 000.
+First, call the emergency phone service number, 000 in Australia.
 Once your call is answered, they will ask for your location and a brief accident description.

-Once the police arrive at the scene, remain calm, cooperate with them and provide all the necessary information.
-They will ask for the following information about the drivers involved in the crash:
+Once a police officer arrives at the scene, remain calm and provide all your details and other information.
+They investigate crashes and will ask for the following information about the drivers involved in the crash:

 • Driver’s license number